Spontaneous irreversibility and objective thermalization in stochastic modifications of quantum theory: Classical and quantum thermalization

 Boltzmann's typicality ~\cite{Stanf_Enc_phil24,Frigg2008_classica_therm,Goldstein2010_qtypicality,Goldstein2010_QT,Tasaki2016_Qtypicality} observes that in thermodynamic systems, the phase space may be decomposed into sectors, where the observable expectation values of each micro-state in the largest sectors converge to a thermal expectation, for certain `viable' macroscopic observables.
-Thus, typically, the systems spend the largest time traversing the overwhelmingly large \textit{equilibrium} sectors where these macroscopic observables have appropriate thermal expectation values.
-Note that such statements do not forbid a system from spending timescales as large as the age of the universe out of equilibrium, before entering an equilibrium sector~\cite{Goldstein2010_qtypicality,Goldstein2010_QT}.
+The phase space sectors is indeed determined by these chosen observables and labelled by their typical average values, while the deviations from these averages control the coarse-graining and determine the volume of these sectors.
+Typically, it is argued that systems spend the largest time traversing the overwhelmingly large \textit{equilibrium} sectors where these macroscopic observables have appropriate thermal expectation values.

+Note that such statements depend on the phase space coarse-graining and do not forbid a system from spending timescales as large as the age of the universe out of equilibrium, before entering an equilibrium sector~\cite{Goldstein2010_qtypicality,Goldstein2010_QT}.
 Further, the fact that such equilibrium sectors dominate the phase space, do not imply that non-equilibrium states do not exist; in fact they may be prepared in laboratories and in some sense, the dynamical world at large, including biological systems, are out of equilibrium~\cite{Stanf_Enc_phil24,Prigogine1980,Sklar1993Physics}.
-Mathematical statements on the size of the non-equilibrium sectors approaching measure zero in the thermodynamic limit, do not imply their negligible contribution to the physical world at large~\cite{Sklar1993Physics,Stanf_Enc_phil24}.
-Finally, to account for the observed increase in entropy, Boltzmann argued that the universe started in a \textit{preferred} low entropy state, such that there are many more ways of reaching a higher entropic equilibrium state~\cite{Stanf_Enc_phil24,Frigg2008_classica_therm,Sklar1993Physics}.
+Statements on the size of the non-equilibrium sectors approaching measure zero in the thermodynamic limit, are firstly, contingent on the choice of observables and coarse-graining, and further do not imply a negligible contribution to the system's dynamics~\cite{Sticky_Hamiltonian,sticky_3,Sticky_ZASLAVSKY2002461}, nor does it automatically imply that non-equilibrium states do not exist~\cite{Sklar1993Physics,Stanf_Enc_phil24}.

+Finally, to account for the observed increase in entropy, Boltzmann argued that the universe started in a \textit{preferred} low entropy state, such that there are many more ways of reaching a higher entropic equilibrium state~\cite{Stanf_Enc_phil24,Frigg2008_classica_therm,Sklar1993Physics,DavidAlbert2000TimeAndChance}.
+In all scenarios, this is a necessity for equilibration: that in the past, the system state must have been in an exceedingly improbable and atypical macrostate, with respect to an unspecified choice of observables and coarse-graining.
+Apart from being somewhat vague, how such atypical initial conditions naturally arise is not addressed; further it also presents a restriction on which initial states may be prepared and can dynamically equilibrate.